georgemiller

 The week ahead

 Source: HSBC Asset Management.
-Data as at 7.30am UK time 05 December 2025.
+Data as at 7.30am UK time 16 January 2026.
 For informational purposes only and should not be construed as a recommendation to invest in the specific country, product, strategy, sector or security.
 Any views expressed were held at the time of preparation and are subject to change without notice.
-Any forecast, projection or target where provided is indicative only and is not guaranteed in any way. *The US government shutdown has ended, but there may still be delays to the expected releases of official data.
+Any forecast, projection or target where provided is indicative only and is not guaranteed in any way.

 Market review